 The Dart river valley is bursting with life and vitality, its beauty unspoiled and waters unpolluted.

-The Nightpaddle is an evening spent meandering gently up the river giving you the opportunity to sink into the exquisite scenery and the rhythm of the river.
+The Nightpaddle is an evening spent meandering gently up the River Dart giving you the opportunity to sink into the exquisite scenery and the rhythm of the river.

 Carrying everything we need in the canoes, we will journey for several miles.
-The pace is relaxed, and there will be plenty of time to spend around the campfire, or to swim, play, and enjoy a delicious communal meal in the company of the storyteller, Spindle Wayfarer!
+The pace is relaxed, and there will be plenty of time to spend around the campfire, or to swim, play, and enjoy a delicious communal campfire supper.
 The return journey is a magical experience of the river at night.

 We provide canoes, equipment, life jackets and teach all the necessary skills.
-Also included in the cost is a simple campfire supper.
-NB.
 No previous experience of canoeing is necessary, although participants must be able to swim.

 Chris Salisbury: Chris founded WildWise after many years working as an education officer for Devon Wildlife Trust.
 With a background in the theatre, a training in therapy and a career in environmental education he uses every creative means at his disposal to encourage people to enjoy and value the natural world.
 He has worked with Ray Mears and John Rhyder, amongst many others.

 Tom Wigston: Tom is a qualified teacher, Forest School leader and Bushcraft Instructor and carries several other outdoor leadership qualifications and accreditation.
 Tom has recently completed a master’s degree in education, pursuing his keen interest in the academic and philosophical exploration of outdoor learning and human-environment relationships